Understanding LoRaWAN® for water management

 Documentation and resources

 To sum up, LoRaWAN® offers attractive benefits for long-range wide-area purposes in smart water management.
-Kamstrup offers both OMS over LoRaWAN as a generic smart water metering solution and PHYSEC TLS LoRaWAN to fulfill the diverse customer needs.
-In case you should be interested in learning more about this specific communication technology, we recommend to read the external data sheet and the quick guide.
+Kamstrup offer OMS over LoRaWAN as a generic smart water metering solution.

 For additional information, visit Lora-alliance.org for additional information on everything related to LoRaWAN® and the non-profit organization behind it.